Mirror symmetry for the Tate curve via tropical and log corals: Counts of Log Corals

 \item[(ii)] For a marked point $p$ of $C$;

 \end{itemize}

-We first discuss how to assign an element of $N$ to marked points and to non-complete irreducible components of the domain $C$ of a log coral $f:C^{\dagger}\to Y_0^{\dagger}$.
-This will lead us to the definition of the coral degree $\Delta$ and degeneration order $\lambda$.
+To define the count of log corals, we describe incidence conditions given by a degree $\Delta$ and an asymptotic constraint $\lambda$.
+For this, given a log coral $f:C^{\dagger}\to Y_0^{\dagger}$, we first discuss how to assign an element of $N$ to marked points and to non-complete irreducible components of $C$, following the general scheme in \cite{logGW}.

-Let $f:C^{\dagger}\to Y_0^{\dagger}$ be a log coral with marked points $(p_1,\ldots,p_{l+1})$.
-Following the general scheme in \cite{logGW}, for each marked point $p_i$ we now define an element of $N$ recording the logarithmic contact order of $p_i$ with $Y_0$ as follows.
-Let $\Xi\in\P$ be the interval such that the corresponding toric chart
+\begin{proposition} Let $f:C^{\dagger}\to Y_0^{\dagger}$ be a log coral. \begin{itemize} \item[(i)] For each marked point $p_i$ of $C$, there is a corresponding element $u_{i} \in N$ recording the logarithmic contact order of $p_i$ with $Y_0$. \item[(ii)] Each non-complete component $C'\simeq\AA^1$ of $C$ determines an integral point in the boundary of the truncated cone $ \trcone \RR$. \end{itemize} \end{proposition} \begin{proof} Recall the charts for the log structure on $Y_0$ from \S \ref{The log structures on the Tate curve and its degeneration}.
+First, given a marked point $p_i$, define the associated element of $N$ as follows.
+Let $\Xi\in\RR$ be the interval such that the corresponding toric chart